sLg00/nba-now-tui/readme.md

 <h4>Run</h4>
 Execute **./binary-d YYYY-MM-DD** to launch the app.
-Due to the timezone differences between the States and the rest of the world, i changed the app logic to take in a specific date.
+Due to the timezone differences between the States and the rest of the world, I changed the app logic to take in a specific date.
 The date denotes local time when the games occurred.

 <h3>Available Features</h3>